TI-Toolkit/tokens-wiki/tokens/sin(.md

 <tt><kbd><b>sin</b></kbd></tt>
 <hr>

-> **NOTE**: Due to the limitations of the wiki markup language, the <sup><a href="/wiki-limits#toc0">r</a></sup> command on this page does not appear as it would on the calculator.
-See [Wiki Markup Limitations](/wiki-limits) for more information.

 sin(θ) returns the [sine](https://mathworld.wolfram.com/Sine.html) of θ, which is defined as the y-value of the point of intersection of the unit circle and a line containing the origin that makes an angle θ with the positive x-axis

-The value returned depends on whether the calculator is in [Radian](/radian-mode) or [Degree](/degree-mode) mode.
+The value returned depends on whether the calculator is in [Radian](radian-mode) or [Degree](degree-mode) mode.
 A full rotation around a circle is 2π radians, which is equal to 360°.
 The conversion from radians to degrees is angle*180/π and from degrees to radians is angle*π/180.
 The sin( command also works on a list of real numbers.

 In radians: